-But you’re more than a number.
-At the Betty Bloomer Ford Cancer Rehabilitation Program, we understand that as a cancer survivor, you want to get on with your life.
-You’re also facing a unique set of challenges, and you’re not alone.
-Many cancer survivors have physical, cognitive or emotional impairments that may interfere with their return to life as normal.
-Our program rehabilitates cancer patients who have medically complex conditions from the cancer, its treatment or both.
-We also treat patients who are so weak they’re unable to care for themselves.
+At the Betty Bloomer Ford Cancer Rehabilitation Program, we understand you are facing a unique set of challenges, and you’re not alone.
+Many cancer survivors have physical, cognitive or emotional impairments that impact their quality of life.

-Vigorous rehabilitation after cancer has been shown to lead to faster and better patient outcomes.
-We focus on helping you regain and maintain functioning in all aspects, from muscle strength to hand-eye coordination, improved cognitive function (memory, organizational skills, etc.) and much more.
-In short, we help you make the quality of your life the best it can be no matter where you are on your cancer journey.
+Intense rehabilitation after cancer has been shown to lead to faster and better patient outcomes.
+We focus on helping you regain and maintain functioning, from muscle strength to hand-eye coordination, improved memory, organizational skills and much more.

-Our care isn’t confined to you.
-We know the lives of your family and friends are also significantly affected by your cancer.
-These individuals are an integral part of your treatment team.
+Our care isn’t limited to you.
+We know the lives of your family and friends also are significantly affected by your cancer.
+Your loved ones are an integral part of your treatment team.
 They will receive support and education, so they can be an important part of your recovery.